Sam Bond Photography

-Jennifer Marchman lives in Austin, Texas, with her husband and the best dog in the world, and she is the mother of three grown and flown kids who continuously amaze her.
+Jennifer Marchman lives in Austin, Texas, with her high school sweetheart and the best dog in the world, and she is the mother of three grown and flown kids who continuously amaze her.

 At different times, she has worn various authorial hats, including ghostwriter-memoirist, editor, curriculum writer, educational blogger, grant writer, (recovering) addicted social media over-sharer, and co-founder of Austin Indie Authors (post-COVID iteration), but now, after many years, she’s writing for pleasure .